Celebrate Invention, September 21 – 24, 2020

 THURSDAY, SEPTEMBER 24

-9:00 – 10:00 AM – Everything You Need to Know About Open Source Software presented by Drew Bennett, U-M Tech Transfer.
+9:00 – 10:00 AM – Everything You Need to Know About Open Source Software presented by Drew Bennett, U-M Innovation Partnerships.

 10:30 – 11:30 AM – Inspiring to Impact: Getting Your Best Ideas into the World.

-- Learn how Tech Transfer can help you translate your best research into real-world impact and hear lessons learned from researchers new to the commercialization process, with Daphne Watkins, Professor Social Work, Chinedum Okwudire, Associate Professor Mechanical Engineering, and Olivia Walch, CEO and Founder of Arcascope.
+- Learn how Innovation Partnerships can help you translate your best research into real-world impact and hear lessons learned from researchers new to the commercialization process, with Daphne Watkins, Professor Social Work, Chinedum Okwudire, Associate Professor Mechanical Engineering, and Olivia Walch, CEO and Founder of Arcascope.

 12:00 – 2:00 PM – The Basics of Creating an Early Stage Academic Startup presented by Manny Stockman and Anurag Agarwal, Osage University Partners.